wesslen/minimal-mistakes/_posts/2017-01-07-nc-state-senator-facebook-posts.md

 Shiny App
 ------------------------

 The interactive plot above was created through [Shiny](http://shiny.rstudio.com), a phenomenal web application framework for R users.
 One project I'm working on is creating a web-based visual interface to analyze structural topic model results.
-For example, In one demo, you could click the above network, which then creates pop-up for the top five posts (through a Facebook URL) that best exemplify this topic (highest probability), allowing user to quickly look-up and discover new interpretations of the topics.
+For example, you could click the above network, which then creates pop-up for the top five posts (through a Facebook URL) that best exemplify this topic (highest probability).
+Such interaction allows a user to quickly drill down from the topics down to examples to further knowledge discovery and improve topic interpretation.

 This is just the tip of iceberg and there's much deeper paths to go (e.g. find the correlation between likes, shares and comments with what topics are used), but that's it for now.